himanshusin/himanshusin.github.io/about.md

 I am using R every day at work and the thematic scope there is of course analytics centric with a lot of experimentation of machine learning and statistics.

-I have very often benefited from other people's published work and and it has infused ideas for sharing some portion of my  work, thus this **blogs**.
+I have very often benefited from other people's published work and and it has infused ideas for sharing some portion of my  work, thus these **blogs**.

 I hope that sharing my own analyses will help others.